The Power of Play!

-Another story...
-I am honored to meet Amanda who joined us for our contest, and unsuspectingly became an inspiration in my life.
-I know you’ll love these pictures of a beautiful lady who has truly mastered the art of PLAY… Amanda has an amazing story.
+Amanda is a shining star in my life.
+You’ll love these pictures of a beautiful lady who has truly mastered the art of PLAY… Amanda has an amazing story.
 She has overcome obstacles that have disrupted her life in every way.
-But…through the challenges, Amanda has creatively mastered life...and PLAY!
-We love you, Amanda!
-Thank you for showing us “how to dance…even when the elephant is the room”.
+But…through the challenges, Amanda has creatively mastered life...design...and PLAY!
+We love you and your spirit, Amanda!
+Thank you for showing us “how to dance…even when the elephant is in the room”.
 Amanda in her dress... and Amanda’s Story…Click here

 Amanda Neighbors, Ft.
 Worth, TX.